RM-Sharma999/Fraud-Detection-System/README.md

 # Fraud Detection System

 A complete machine learning–based project that detects fraudulent transactions using Python.
-It includes data preprocessing, model training & evaluation, and notebook-based exploratory analysis for fraud prediction.
+This project includes data preprocessing, model training & evaluation, exploratory data analysis(EDA), and deployment logic to identify fraud patterns and predict fraud with a tuned classifier.

 ---